 A speaker's nominal impedance indicates the intended amplifier output impedance that it was designed to work with.

-2) When loading multiple speakers into a single combo / cab (eg. 2 x 12 or 4 x 12), ensure that all speakers have the same impedance rating.
+When powering multiple speakers (eg. 2 x 12 or 4 x 12), ensure they all have the same impedance rating.

-(15ohm and 16ohm speakers can be considered as having the same impedance for this purpose)
+(15 and 16ohms can be considered as the same impedance for this purpose)

-Theoretically, matched pairs of speaker-amp impedance sound identical.
-Eg. 8 and 16ohm versions of the same speaker will sound identical, when connected to the 8 or 16ohm outputs respectively of the same amp.
+Theoretically, correctly matched speaker-amp impedances sound identical.
+Eg. 8 and 16ohm versions of the same speaker sound identical, when connected to the 8 or 16ohm outputs respectively of the same amp.

-However in practice, its common for amps to have varying tonalities across their different outputs, resulting in differences in sound with impedance-matched speakers.
-Some Freidman models are known to exhibit this, for example.
+However in practice, it's common for amps to have varying tonalities across their different outputs, causing tonal differences even with impedance-matched speakers.
+Some Friedman models are known to exhibit this, for example.